axonops/axonops-workbench/README.md

 # AxonOps™ Workbench for Apache Cassandra®

-AxonOps Workbench for Apache Cassandra is a desktop application developed specifically for Cassandra to users to connect up to and interact with Apache Cassandra clusters.
+AxonOps Workbench for Apache Cassandra is a feature risch desktop application developed specifically for Cassandra users to connect up to and interact with Apache Cassandra clusters.
 It provides a lot of enhancements and exciting features for people wishing to leverage Cassandra.
 Its currently in development for its first official release.

 ## New CQL Console
 <img width="1709" alt="Screenshot 2024-08-23 at 07 45 40" src="https://github.com/user-attachments/assets/fc95976e-30f9-4760-ada9-1eb4711bfe73">